Our long-term plans for Crummock Water, Chapelhouse Reservoir and Overwater

 Our next steps

-If you didn't manage to make it to our most recent drop-in sessions you can view the material here and also view the Crummock Water shoreline gradient heat maps which illustrate the current and expected levels.
+If you didn't manage to make it to our most recent drop-in sessions you can view the material here Updated visual heat maps, which illustrate the current and expected levels are available from the leisure activities area in the drop-down section below.

 We've included answers to the main queries about our proposals in the drop-down panel below, but if you have any further queries, please get in touch using the feedback form